Confident Living Program for Older Adults

 Confident Living Program Overview

-Are you a senior citizen facing new challenges due to combined vision and hearing loss?
+Are you an older adult facing new challenges due to combined vision and hearing loss?
 HKNC’s Confident Living Program can help you take the first steps toward maintaining an independent lifestyle.

 During the five-day program, you’ll have the opportunity to: